 “We’ve grown a lot thanks to word of mouth.
 I knew everyone was loving the product so I thought that kind of thing would just spread.
 We try to leverage social media because it’s quite an easy platform to get a lot out of.
-One of the things is we create new flavors all the time.
-Most weekends we bring out a new flavor so we can share that on social media to kind of get people talking.
+One of the things is we create new flavours all the time.
+Most weekends we bring out a new flavour so we can share that on social media to kind of get people talking.
 Every now and then we’ll do a small promotion, which is great at getting people through the door and the product in their hand.”

 The methodical madness behind the gelato

 Coming up with new flavours every week sounds like a daunting task, but Mathew’s long-running passion for gelato has helped him expand his mind to some unusual possibilities – like the relatively untapped potential of cauliflower as a desert flavour.

 “I take inspiration from standard flavors that just work, but other times I may see a savory dish that could work sweet and we kind of play around with it.
 For example, we do a cauliflower with orange and pistachio and that kind of came out of the idea that cauliflower could work sweet.
 And when we made it up and tested it ourselves and then gave our customers some free samples to test and review.”

 Pietro Gelateria’s unique flavours aren’t about selling hundreds of tubs.
 For Mathew, it’s about keeping people interested, and offering customers a unique experience and something they can talk about with their mates.